neil-vqa/reactant/README.md

 ## Get Started

-Create *reactant* models by inheriting from `Reactant` , and from choosing an ORM: `DjangoORM`, `SQLAlchemyORM`, `PeeweeORM`.
+Create *reactant* models by inheriting from `Reactant` , and from another auxiliary class: `DjangoORM`, `SQLAlchemyORM`, `PeeweeORM`.
 The example below uses `DjangoORM`.
 Your choice of ORM will determine what code and files will be generated.

 ```python
 # generate.py

 from typing import Optional
 from reactant import Reactant, DjangoORM, Field, generate